jzwood/ledgerdemain/spec.md

       - figure is spirit of your late husband, a sorcerer, but player won't find that out till later
     - grunts > minibosses > boss
     - in the end you find grandchildren safely in the woodcutter's cabin (their uncle)

+- WHAT CRITICS ARE SAYING
+  - senselessly punishing
+  - unique art style

 - TODO
   - game canvas